 - What technology/resources are suitable for 21st century urban industry?

 - Where can it be located in the city in terms of planning and spatial constraints?

 - How can we leverage the change?

-We will learn from experiences in London, Rotterdam and Brussels – each with a distinct industrial heritage.
-By the end of the project we will have developed typologies, practices and policies focusing on public and private stakeholders to breathe new life into their manufacturing communities.
+We’ve learnt from experiences in London, Rotterdam and Brussels – each with a distinct industrial heritage.
+Through this project we have developed typologies, practices and policies focusing on public and private stakeholders to breathe new life into their manufacturing communities.
 Find out about the Project here.

 The team.
 The project brings together a dynamic, multidisciplinary team from Brussels (BECI, Latitude, ULB and the VUB), London (UCL and the RSA) and Rotterdam (TU Delft) – which bring together a breadth of competencies in resource and technology, industrial ecology, circular economy, urban planning, governance, strategy, social dynamics and more.
 Read about the team here.